gruhn/typescript-sudoku/README.md

 ```typescript
 [ X1, X2, X3 ] & CheckSudokuConstraints<X1, X2, X3>
 ```
-IF some sudoku constraint is violated, then `CheckSudokuConstraints<X1, X2, X3>` "returns" `never` and we get:
+IF some Sudoku constraint is violated, then `CheckSudokuConstraints<X1, X2, X3>` "returns" `never` and we get:

 ```typescript
 [ X1, X2, X3 ] & never             // ==> never